Skip to main content

 This knowledge allows hackers to easily generate the hashes for the most common passwords for even the most resource consuming hashes.
 This allows the hacker to “look-up” any hash to find the corresponding password.

 Many organizations are modifying password policies to restrict common and compromised passwords.
-This solution involves the IT department taking up to date lists of compromised passwords to help users avoid selecting common passwords.
+This solution involves the IT department taking up-to-date lists of compromised passwords to help users avoid selecting common passwords.

 By eliminating the use of common, compromised passwords hackers have to revert to brute force guessing.